mixxxdj/mixxx/CODE_OF_CONDUCT.md

 ## Consequences for failing to comply with this policy

-Consequences for failing to comply with this policy may include, at the sole discretion of the Chromium community managers:
+Consequences for failing to comply with this policy may include, at the sole discretion of the Mixxx community managers:

  * a request for an apology;
  * a private or public warning or reprimand;
- * a temporary ban from the mailing list, blog, Chromium repository or organization, or other Chromium-supported communication group, including loss of committer status;
+ * a temporary ban from the mailing list, blog, Mixxx repository or organization, or other Mixxx-supported communication group, including loss of committer status;
- * a permanent ban from any of the above, or from all current and future Chromium-supported or Google-supported communities, including loss of committer status.
+ * a permanent ban from any of the above, or from all current and future Mixxx-supported communities, including loss of committer status.

 Participants warned to stop any harassing behavior are expected to comply immediately; failure to do so will result in an escalation of consequences.

-The decisions of the Chromium community managers may be appealed via community-appeals@chromium.org.

 ## Acknowledgements

-This Code of Conduct is based on the Geek Feminism Code of Conduct, the Django Code of Conduct and the Geek Feminism Wiki "Effective codes of conduct" guide.
+This Code of Conduct is based on the Chromium Code of Conduct, which credits the Geek Feminism Code of Conduct, the Django Code of Conduct and the Geek Feminism Wiki "Effective codes of conduct" guide.

 ## License